 During the summer, it’s much easier to grab food on the go, throw some burgers on the grill, or cook a late dinner and eat whenever it’s ready.

-With longer days at school, you’ll have limited time to get dinner on the table before it’s off to bed.
-Start collecting a list of your family’s favorite quick recipes, slow cooker meals, and maybe even a meal prep calendar to keep nutritious food flowing, even when your energy is spent.
+With longer days at school, you’ll have limited time to get dinner on the table before it’s time for bed.
+Start collecting a list of your family’s favorite quick recipes and slow cooker meals, and maybe even create a meal prep calendar to keep nutritious food flowing.

 6. Get familiar with friendly faces

-With lots of travel during summer and most socialization happening outside with neighbors, camp companions and family, now’s the time to set up a play date or two with some of your child’s classmates.
+With lots of travel during summer and most socialization happening outside with neighbors, camp companions, and family, now’s the time to set up an outdoor play date or two with some of your child’s classmates.

-This is a good way to give them an ally on those first few uncomfortable days of school when everyone is still trying to figure things out and re-establishing relationships that were lost during summer months.
+This is a good way to give them a friend on those first few uncomfortable days of school when everyone is still trying to figure things out and re-establish relationships that were lost during summer months.